awasadasath/fraud-detection-project/README.md

 </div>

 ## 📌 Project Overview
 Fraud is a massive problem in mobile money transactions.
-The challenge isn't just catching the thieves—it's catching them **without blocking genuine customers**.
+The challenge isn't just catching the thieves but it's catching them **without blocking genuine customers**.

 In this project, I built a production-grade Data Engineering pipeline on **Databricks** to process over **6.3 million transactions**.
 By using the **Medallion Architecture** (Bronze/Silver/Gold) and **Delta Lake**, I ensured data integrity from ingestion to analysis.
 The final output is a Machine Learning model that detects fraud with **99.98% Recall** while maintaining **Near-Perfect Precision**.